YuvalSarig/HideAndSeekAI/README.md

 # HNS - Hide And Seek
 The game build with C# and MonoGame.
-This project including machine learning - Reinforcement learning, Q learning algorithm
+This project including machine learning used with genetic algorithm